 - Risk of grave, permanent injury to the mother's physical/mental health (allowing for reasonably foreseeable circumstances).

-Abortion in girls under 16 years
+Termination of pregnancy in girls under 16 years

 - Confirm the patient is pregnant.